dkurukula/setupmint/README.md

 # setupmint
 configuration for linux mint live cd

-installs chrome, sets eastern time, makes fonts bigger
+linuxscript.py installs chrome, sets eastern time, makes fonts bigger

+double click and click run in terminal

+if it just opens a file with text then right-click --> Properties --> Execute: make sure "Allow executing file as program" is checked